apache/rocketmq-site/_posts/2017-02-10-four-methods-to-feed-name-server-address-list.md

 1. Programmatic Way

    For broker, we may specify `namesrvAddr=name-server-ip1:port;name-server-ip2:port` in broker configuration file.
-   Alternatively, we may pass a parameter like `-n name-server-ip1:port;name-server-ip2:port` to `mqbroker` script.

    For producers and consumers, we may feed name server address list to them as follows: